pylipp/financeager/README.md

     > financeager rm 1 --table-name recurrent

-Show a side-by-side *overview* of earnings and expenses (filter date and/or category by providing the `-d` and `-c` flag and/or filter the name by providing a positional argument)
+Show a side-by-side *overview* of earnings and expenses (filter by date/category/name/value by passing the `--filters` option, e.g. `--filters category=food` to show entries in the categories `food`)

     > financeager print